HelinaJarvesaar/myFlightBookingApp/README.md

 3. If a user requests more seats than are available, the program recommends only 1 seat instead of the requested number.

 The entire project took about 7 days to complete.
 I learned that no matter how challenging the problem may seem at first, it's always doable with patience and determination.
-Every challenge is an opportunity to learn and improve.

 ## <a id="future-improvements"></a>🔧 Future Improvements